-- From § 21102 of the Federal hours of service laws (HSL), when any of the following occur, the HSL do not apply. - o A casualty. - An unavoidable accident. - An act of God. - A delay resulting from a cause unknown and unforeseeable to a railroad carrier or its officer or agent in charge of the employee when the employee left a terminal. - This provision is commonly referred to as the "emergency provision" and FRA policy concerning the emergency provision is found at Title 49 Code of Federal Regulations (CFR) Part 228, Appendix A.
+- From 49 CFR § 228.403(a), when any of the following occur, 49 CFR 228, Subpart F does not apply. - o A casualty. - An unavoidable accident. - o An act of God. - A delay resulting from a cause unknown and unforeseeable to a railroad carrier or its officer or agent in charge of the employee when the employee left a terminal. - This provision is commonly referred to as the "emergency provision" and FRA policy concerning the emergency provision is found at Title 49 Code of Federal Regulations (CFR) Part 228, Appendix A.